Silent Hill 3: Development

 Like all Silent Hill games, one of Silent Hill 3's influences is the film Jacob's Ladder: one of the subway platforms is named Bergen Street Station, the station Jacob was inquiring about at the beginning of the film.
 The developers also cited horror writer Stephen King as another of their influences.
-Silent Hill 3 incorporates references drawn from real life actors and actresses.
+Silent Hill 3 incorporates references drawn from real-life actors and actresses.
 Douglas Cartland's name came from American actor Douglas Fairbanks.
 The developers stated that his name "just seemed to suit him" and that there was no true connection to his namesake.
 During the sketching process, his character was modeled after actors Giancarlo Giannini and Ian Holm.
 It was noted even during the concept designs that Cartland was designed as a middle-aged detective.
+Richard Grosse, the actor that played Douglas, died on April 12, 2003, a month before the game's release.
 Claudia Wolf's character was considered the most difficult to design.
 Early sketches revealed that the creators wanted to dress her like a holy woman, and at one point she had a shaved head, with her body covered with tattoos, however, the creators thought that this way of showing her malevolent side was too obvious.
 Eventually, the creators decided to model her on Julianne Moore, and then remove her eyebrows, so that the appearance was slightly skewed.
 She was first named "Christie", but it was deemed too "cute" and the character was eventually named after Italian actress Claudia Cardinale.
 Vincent's name originated from actor Vincent Gallo in connection with his unshaven look.
 Early designs were based on actor Ethan Hawke and focused on capturing a look of "derangement and moodiness."